zasyaonline/ZasyaMonitor/README.md

 3. Start from scratch by deleting any existing VM with `vagrant destroy -f`.
 Also, you can/should remove zabbix.sql to start a new database from scratch since the database contains branded titles and group names.

-4. Changing the application name from Zasya to something else, open zabbix-vagrant-install.sh and/or zabbix-ubuntu-install.sh and replace 'Zasya' and 'zasya' with something else (*including the file names!*):
+4. Changing the application name, open zabbix-vagrant-install.sh and replace 'Zasya' and 'zasya' with something else on these two lines:
 ```
 BRANDNAME_UPPER=${1:-Zasya}
 BRANDNAME_LOWER=${1:-zasya}